lambergmiki/rss2html/README.md

 ## Generate HTML templates from RSS feeds

-With the help of <a href="https://www.npmjs.com/package/xml-js">xml-js</a>, RSS-URLs (which carry XML data) are converted into JavaScript objects.
-These are then processed and transformed into a RSS feed, packaged as simple HTML, ready to be embedded on your website.
+With the help of <a href="https://www.npmjs.com/package/xml-js">xml-js</a>, RSS-URLs are processed and transformed into RSS feeds, packaged as simple HTML, ready to be embedded on your website.

-The idea is to learn more about XML, RSS/Atom and create something useful for myself, while creating an (almost) independent module.

-<em>Note: This project is primarily created as part of a university course assignment, rather than being intended for public use.
-The 'Reflection' section below is therefore written in Swedish.
-With that said, feel free to use it as you wish.<em>
+<em>Note: This project was primarily created as part of a university course assignment and is therefore a learning exercise, rather than an actual module for public use.
+The mandatory 'Reflection' section below is therefore written in Swedish as per the assignment.
+With that said, feel free to use the module as you wish.<em>

 ## How does it work?